William Yeoh

 Research

-Professor Yeoh’s research focuses on artificial intelligence with an emphasis on developing optimization algorithms for agent-based systems.
-His primary expertise is in distributed constraint optimization, where his goal is to develop and deploy such algorithms in multi-agent systems including smart grid and smart home applications as well as cloud and edge computing applications.
+Professor Yeoh’s research focuses on artificial intelligence (AI) with the goal of enabling effective human-AI collaboration.
+He builds on his primary expertise in distributed constraint optimization as well as automated planning and scheduling to develop optimization algorithms for human-aware agent-based systems.
 His research has been funded by the National Science Foundation (NSF) as well as the Defense Advanced Research Projects Agency (DARPA).

 Biography